RakhimyanTim/enblabs.github.io/_customers/dunk-training.md

     Marketers update the site in English.
 The Netflix translation team works behind the scenes translating content into the other languages they support."
     image_path: /img/customers/netflix/languages.png

-  - name: Проверка рынка
-    description: "Users are only shown devices and sections relevant to their country.
-This allows Netflix to completely customise the website experience to an individual customer."
-    image_path: /img/customers/netflix/geo.png

-  - name: Поиск инвесторов
-    description: "Content updates are made on a staging site.
-The team can preview the site and see exactly how it will look before they push it live."
-    image_path: /img/customers/netflix/staging.png

 summary: |
   Netflix Partner Marketing can now get sites online and in front of customers faster than has ever been possible.